srikanth230/Automatic-Question-Builder/README.md

 ## Features

-- **Automatic Question Generation**: Generates multiple types of questions (multiple-choice, short answer, true/false) based on provided content.
+- **Automatic Question Generation**: Generates multiple questions (multiple-choice, short answer, true/false) based on provided content.
 - **Content Parsing**: Extracts key concepts, keywords, and context from text to create accurate and contextually relevant questions.
 - **Customization**: Teachers can customize the number of questions, difficulty level, and type of questions.
 - **Multi-format Export**: Generates questions in various formats like PDF, Word, or directly into an LMS.